AeroliteSR/DarkSoulsTextureStudio/README.md

 the aforementioned blank spaces, for example, if you wanted to place a new icon in that spot.
 `Calculate Image Size` - When enabled, simulates the creation of a PNG image to display its file size.
 This info may be nice to know, but it comes at a significant performance drop.
 It is, therefore, disabled by default.
+`Show Icon Borders` - Draws a red bounding box around subtextures wherever possible.
+This will not be visible on texture dumps or replacements, but can be optionally selected for atlas exports.

 You can press the `Search` button on the menu bar to open a prompt for a string.
 It defaults to Qt.MatchContains within the subtextures list.
 If you want it to search through atlases (for example, for DS2), check `Search Atlases`